ellatung1/fa22-cse110-lab4/expose/javascript/part2.md

   F. true - 2 is boolean converted to true and true === true
 15. === checks the strict equality of types without any conversion being performed, whereas == can check equality between two different types and perform conversion.
 16. [Here is the code](part2-question16.js)
+17. The result is newArr: [2, 4, 6].
+The doSomething function is passed in as a parameter to the modifyArray function, where the input array's elements are iterated and modified by calling the modifyArray function on each element.
+These modified elements (multiplied by 2) are pushed into the new array.